emissary-ingress/emissary/docs/reference/debugging.md

 ambassador   3         3         3            3           1m
 ```

-If after a short startup time after applying the Ambassador config the "desired" number of replicas does not equal the "current" or "available" number, then you will also want to check the associated Pods:
+If after a brief period of time to allow for Ambassador to initialize the "desired" number of replicas does not equal the "current" or "available" number, then you will also want to check the associated Pods:

 ```shell
 $ kubectl get pods